LIVER HEALTHY FOODS

 Nuts are high in fats, nutrients including the antioxidant vitamin e and beneficial plant compounds.
 This composition is responsible for several health benefits, especially for heart health, but potentially also for the liver.
-A six month observational study in 106 people with non-alcoholic fatty liver disease found eating nuts was associated with improved levels of liver enzymes.
+A six-month observational study in 106 people with the non-alcoholic fatty liver disease found eating nuts was associated with improved levels of liver enzymes.

-What’s more, a second observational study found that men who ate small amounts of nuts and seeds had a higher risk of developing nafld than men who ate large amounts of nuts and seeds.
-While more high-quality studies are needed, preliminary data points to nuts being an important food group for liver health.
+What’s more, a second observational study found that men who ate small amounts of nuts and seeds had a higher risk of developing NAFLD than men who ate large amounts of nuts and seeds.
+While more high-quality studies are needed, preliminary data points to nuts being an critical food group for liver health.

 10. Fatty fish

 Fatty fish contain omega-3 fatty acids, which are healthy fats that reduce inflammation and have been associated with a lower risk of heart disease.
-The fats found in fatty fish are beneficial for the liver, as well.
-In fact, studies have found that they help prevent fat from building up, keep enzyme levels normal, fight inflammation and improve insulin resistance.
+The fats found in oily fish are beneficial for the liver, as well.
+Studies have found that they help prevent fat from building up, keep enzyme levels regular, fight inflammation and improve insulin resistance.

 Most individuals exceed the intake recommendations for omega-6 fats, which are found in many plant oils.
-An omega-6 to omega-3 ratio that is too high can promote the development of liver disease.
-Therefore, it’s a good idea to reduce your intake of omega-6 fats, too.
+An omega-6 to omega-3 ratio that is too high can promote the development of the liver disease.
+Therefore, it’s a good idea to reduce your intake of omega-6 fats, also.

 11. Olive oil

-Olive oil is considered a healthy fat because of its many health benefits, including positive effects on heart and metabolic health.
-However, it also has positive effects on the liver.
-One small study in 11 people with nafld found that consuming one teaspoon (6.5 ml) of olive oil per day improved liver enzyme and fat levels.
+Olive oil is considered a healthy fat because of its many health benefits, including positive effects on the heart and metabolic health.
+However, it also has positive impact on the liver.
+One small study in 11 people with NAFLD found that consuming one teaspoon (6.5 ml) of olive oil per day improved liver enzyme and fat levels.